 It’s sleek, sturdy, and still on the small side for a 13-inch laptop, all of which make it look modern — if not new.

 Going rose gold and white will set you back an extra $50, not only because it’s the new hotness, but also because it wasn’t easy to make.
 Dell says the white model was designed with great care for how it’ll wear over time, and you can feel it.

 The material used is stiffer than the black version, and its woven texture is not just seen but felt.
 While we personally prefer the black XPS 13, the white version still looks and feels premium.

-Yet it’s not perfect.
+Yet, it’s not quite perfect.
 We felt more chassis flex than in the older model, though we admittedly went looking, and doubt most owners will find reason to complain.
 It’s a nitpick, but it stands out on a premium laptop.
-Alternatives like the MacBook Pro 13 and Surface Book 2 13-inch feel chiseled stone though, admittedly, they’re both larger and heavier.
+Alternatives like the MacBook Pro 13 and Surface Book 2 13-inch feel like chiseled stone — though, admittedly, they’re also both larger and heavier.

 Connectivity has drastically changed.
 While the old model still offered USB-A alongside ThunderBolt 3, the new model goes all-in on two ThunderBolt 3 ports and one USB-C 3.1 port.
 While only one of these ports is labeled for charging, we found all three juiced up the laptop.
 The USB-C port can also handle DisplayPort.
 The options are wrapped up with a card reader and a headphone jack.